samsrabin/AGU-schedule-to-Obsidian/README.md

 ```
 $ ./agu-notes-from-url https://agu.confex.com/agu/fm22/meetingapp.cgi/Session/168112
 ```
+(If you get a permissions error, try doing `chmod +x agu-notes-from-url` and try again.
+You should only have to do that once.)

 If you have some other kind of machine, you'll need to run the script using Python:
 ```
 $ python3 agu-notes-from-url.py https://agu.confex.com/agu/fm22/meetingapp.cgi/Session/168112